SouthernMethodistUniversity/git/docs/_sources/sections/whycoding.md

 * "TEI tags describe the characteristics of a given text.
 For example, TEI tags may be used to indicate paragraph and line breaks, pagination, and major divisions of a text such as volumes, chapters, and sections.
 In addition, tags may be placed around typographical characteristics such as text that is underlined, italicized, superscripted, etc., and around text that needs special emphasis such as foreign words, misspellings, proper names, etc." [UNL Center for Digital Research in the Humanities](https://cdrh.unl.edu/articles/basicguide/TEI)
 * Example: ["In transcribing a manuscript, it might be desirable to distinguish among three distinct forms of the letter r."](https://quod.lib.umich.edu/cgi/t/tei/tei-idx?type=HTML&rgn=DIV1&byte=281938)
 * [Projects that use TEI.](https://tei-c.org/Activities/Projects)
   * "Why do so many book titles have commas in them?!"
-Face screaming in fear- A lament brought to you by someone who wrote titles into a CSV, didn't quote values, and now has regrets."- @quinnanya <!--(https://twitter.com/quinnanya/status/1422238317878255642)!-->
+Face screaming in fear- A lament brought to you by someone who wrote titles into a CSV, didn't quote values, and now has regrets."- @quinnanya (https://twitter.com/quinnanya/status/1422238317878255642)

 # What does this all mean?
 Why are we telling you all this?

-* This is useful contextual information for you if you choose to go forward with learning programming.
-This is also set up for our Python session.

-* For this Institute, we have chosen to do our computing workshop using a cloud based environment: [ManeFrame II](https://www.smu.edu/OIT/Services/HPC).
-You will be set up with [M II HPRC (ManeFrame II: High-Performance Research Computing) accounts](https://www.smu.edu/OIT/Services/HPC), where we will use notebooks.

 Advantages of using an cloud based M II account:
 - M II is already set up to work well on any device, and it will have software pre-installed accessible via Internet.